wpilibsuite/frc-docs/source/docs/networking/networking-introduction/windows-firewall-configuration.rst

       .. image:: images/windows-firewall-configuration-2.png

-      In the left pane, click :guilabel`Turn Windows Defender Firewall on or off`, and click yes.
+      In the left pane, click :guilabel:`Turn Windows Defender Firewall on or off`, and click yes.
 Enter your Administrator password if a dialog appears.

       .. image:: images/windows-firewall-configuration-3.png